AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 >[!NOTE]
 >
->Currently, a single rewrite file must be used rather than files that are site specific.
+>Currently, a single rewrite file must be used rather than files that are site-specific.
 As a rule, the sum of the contents of the customizable files must be less than 1MB.

 * `conf.d/variables/custom.vars`